Nunavut Homeschool Curriculum: Free and Paid Options That Work Up Here

 Before choosing any curriculum, you need to understand what your Education Program Plan (EPP) must show.
 Nunavut's curriculum framework has four strands:

-- Aulajaaqtut — personal and social development, health, physical education
+- Aulajaaqtut — health, wellness, leadership

-- Iqqaqqaukkaringniq — math, science, inquiry-based learning
+- Iqqaqqaukkaringniq — math, science, technology

-- Nunavusiutit — social studies, environment, Nunavut and world perspectives
+- Nunavusiutit — social studies, Northern heritage

-- Uqausiliriniq — language arts, communications, literacy
+- Uqausiliriniq — language arts, communication

 Your EPP needs to address all four strands and show how Inuit Qaujimajatuqangit (IQ principles) are integrated throughout.
 This is the starting framework.
 Whatever curriculum products you use sit inside it — not the other way around.